 You may sail through your pregnancy without a bother or you may be plagued by medical issues and sleepless nights.
 Your birth may be the very best experience of your life, or perhaps not.
-Most likely you will experience a mixture of good bits and bad bits, and every step of the way you will be reminded that no matter how much yoga you do, how many superfoods you consume, how many books you read, how fit you are, how rich you are, how clever you are….your experience is largely beyond your control.
+Most likely you will experience a mixture of good bits and bad bits, and every step of the way you will be reminded that no matter how much yoga you do, how many superfoods you consume, how many books you read, how fit you are, how rich you are, how clever you are….being a mum, your experience is largely beyond your control.

 And so the same applies for the fourth trimester.
-No amount of planning, reading, note-taking, praying or hoping can guarantee you a smooth ride through the first 3 months of your baby’s life and your life as a new mother.
+No amount of planning, reading, note-taking, praying or hoping can guarantee you a smooth ride through the first 3 months of your baby’s life and your life as a new mum.

 What to consider in the fourth trimester: